 “I don’t care what you think of me.
 I don’t even care what I think of me.
-All that matters is what God thinks of me,” explains Tim Keller in his little book, The Freedom of Self-Forgetfulness.
+All that matters is what God thinks of me,” says Tim Keller in his little book, The Freedom of Self-Forgetfulness.
 Ultimately, only what God says about us really counts.
-And in this sense, our day-to-day anxieties about the approval of man are overcome by the “Yes” the Father has declared over us in Christ (2 Corinthians 1:20–22).
-He has demonstrated his love to us.
+In this sense, our day-to-day anxieties about the approval of man are overcome by the “yes” the Father has declared over us in Christ (2 Corinthians 1:20–22).
+He has demonstrated His love to us.
 It is finished.
-We are his, happily, forever.
+We are His, happily, forever.
 That’s all that really matters.

 But there are also verses like Romans 12:17 where Paul instructs us to “give thought to what is honorable in the sight of all.”
 In contrast to repaying evil for evil, Paul tells us literally to be careful to do what is beautiful before all people (v.
 17).
 This is exactly the opposite of not caring about what others think.
 He says to intentionally care what others think—to actually do what others will consider beautiful.
 He follows this in verse 18 with our intentional effort to live at peace with others.
-Doug Moo explains, “He wants us to commend ourselves before non-Christians by seeking to do those ‘good things’ that non-Christians approve and recognize” (The Epistle to the Romans, 785).
+Doug Moo says, “He wants us to commend ourselves before non-Christians by seeking to do those ‘good things’ that non-Christians approve and recognize” (The Epistle to the Romans, 785).

 There are other verses in the Bible that suggest the same idea.
 We should please our neighbor, not ourselves (Romans 15:1–2).
 A qualification for eldership is that the man must be well thought of by outsiders (1 Timothy 3:7).
 Our behavior among non-Christians should be excellent (1 Peter 2:12).
-All these verses exist alongside clear passages where we’re told not to be about pleasing man.
+All these verses exist alongside clear passages where we’re told not to be occupied with pleasing men.
 Our work is for God, not man (Galatians 1:10; Colossians 3:22–24).
 We speak to please God, not man (1 Thessalonians 2:4).
 And, of course, what God thinks is ultimately what really matters.

 So what do we do about this tension?
 The answer has to do with Jesus.